Groovy52/Groovy52.github.io/projects/saldnet.md

 **Sensor Deployment in a Hospital Environment**

-A total of 19 LiDAR sensors were installed in fixed positions across four representative hospital zones: Radiology Department, Laboratory Medicine, Inpatient Ward A, and Inpatient Ward B
+A total of 19 LiDAR sensors were installed in fixed positions across four representative hospital zones: Radiology Department, Laboratory Medicine, Inpatient Ward A, and Inpatient Ward B.

 These locations were deliberately selected to ensure:
 - spatial diversity of indoor geometries